hmcts/idam-web-public/README.md

 The project uses [Gradle](https://gradle.org) as a build tool but you don't have install it locally since there is a `./gradlew` wrapper script.

-To build project please execute the following command:
+To build the project please execute the following command:

 ```bash
 $ ./gradlew build